Chris348794/calendar/README.txt

 2. In config.php, set all variables according to how you set up your database.
 3. Run php -S localhost:{Another port} and open the address on a browser.
+4. (P.S.
+There is no security or anything so stay on your private network lol)
+5. (P.S.2.
+This actually means that you could technically host the app and use it as a household task list or something I think that's cool)